Be the One

 I learned practical methods on how to apply concepts I learned in the course in real life.
 My counseling will be better because of the material presented in this course.
 One thing in particular I learned are things to say to children facing hopelessness and worthlessness.

-The RFMT training was created by the “founding father” of modern stress management and resiliency, Dr. George Everly, Jr., PhD, ABPP, FAPA, FAPM, in conjunction with the Childhood Domestic Violence Association (CDVA).
+The training was created by the founding father of modern stress management and resiliency, Dr. George Everly, Jr., PhD, ABPP, FAPA, FAPM, in conjunction with the Childhood Domestic Violence Association.

-• Significantly (at least by 30%) increased AWARENESS and UNDERSTANDING of CDV, its nature, and its impact, as a serious childhood adversity that has a profound and life-altering impact,
+- Significantly (at least by 30%) increased AWARENESS and UNDERSTANDING of CDV, its nature, and its impact.

-• Significantly (at least by 30%) increased KNOWLEDGE and UNDERSTANDING of the key principles and concepts of RESILIENCY THEORY and of RESILIENCY-BASED MENTORING
+- Significantly (at least by 30%) increased KNOWLEDGE and UNDERSTANDING of the key principles and concepts of RESILIENCY-FOCUSED MENTORING

-• Significantly (at least by 30%) increased KNOWLEDGE and UNDERSTANDING of the specific strategies, techniques, sequence of concrete steps and activities mentors can apply to foster resiliency in impacted children, and
+- Significantly (at least by 30%) increased KNOWLEDGE and UNDERSTANDING of the specific strategies, techniques and activities mentors can apply to foster resiliency

-• Significantly (at least by 30%) increased MOTIVATION and CONFIDENCE to proactively and effectively apply the strategies, techniques, steps, and activities learned, in order to successfully intervene with impacted children and foster optimal positive outcomes.
+- Significantly (at least by 30%) increased MOTIVATION and CONFIDENCE to proactively and effectively apply the strategies, techniques, steps, and activities learned, in order to successfully intervene when needed.

 WHO SHOULD TAKE THE COURSE